 - The Council has adopted a 5-year rolling programme of revaluations whereby each individual asset will be examined during that term in line with events and planned capital expenditure.
-During 2014/15 the fixed assets relating to Common Good & Trusts and Surplus Properties were re-valued.
+During 2015/16 the fixed assets relating to Technical Services and Surplus Properties were re-valued.
 The valuation is an ongoing process carried out throughout the year to arrive at the final valuation figure. - Operational properties of a specialised nature were valued on the basis of what it would cost to reinstate the asset or to acquire a modern equivalent, adjusted to reflect the age, wear and tear and obsolescence of the existing asset.
-Operational and surplus properties of a non-specialised nature were valued by reference to the open market value of equivalent assets of a similar type and condition, as evidenced by recent market transactions, and on the assumption that they would continue in their existing use.
+Operational properties of a non-specialised nature were valued by reference to the open market value of equivalent assets of a similar type and condition, as evidenced by recent market transactions, and on the assumption that they would continue in their existing use.
+In accordance with IFRS13 Fair Value measurement, Surplus assets are now valued at highest and best use.
 Properties were valued by the Council's Estates Manager, N.Hastie MRICS.